 - Medical expenses – May include reasonable charges for medical, hospital, surgical, nursing, dental, ambulance and x-ray services.
 Necessary medications, medical supplies and prosthetic devices may also be covered.

-- Loss of essential services (also sometimes referred to as disability or replacement services) - Can receive benefits if you need help performing household or other tasks due to your injury.
+- Loss of essential services (also sometimes referred to as disability or replacement services)

 - Loss of income

 - Funeral expenses

 - Survivor’s loss – some policies compensate an individual’s heir(s) if the person died from accident-related injuries.

 Your PIP limits set the maximum amount paid per person for any combination of covered expenses.
 PIP limits vary by state; some states allow you to choose your PIP limits, and others set it to a certain amount, like $10,000, unless you choose to buy additional PIP coverage.